WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 Tongue and Groove cladding is a wood covering that fits together without gaps.
 It’s great for keeping out bad weather and making buildings look nice.
 Additionally, T&G cladding lasts a long time without bending or warping.
 You can use it inside or outside for sheds, floors, or decking.
 Just remember to take care of it properly; it will keep your building strong and looking good for a long time!

-Explore Garden Buidlings Direct for a range of tongue and groove garden sheds.
-Next on your reading list: What Is Pressure Treatment and How Does It Protect Wood?
+Explore Garden Buidlings Direct for a range of tongue and groove garden sheds and summerhouses.
+Discover more options with our shed cladding ideas.

 Shop Reverse Apex Workshop